Destination guide

 What vaccinations do I need for Bali and Indonesia?

-The recommendations below are a general guide based on UK travel health advice.
-We'll confirm exactly what you need โ and whether malaria tablets are advised for your route โ at a short consultation.
+These recommendations are a general guide based on UK travel health advice from TravelHealthPro (UKHSA/NaTHNaC).
+With thousands of islands from Bali to Lombok, Java and beyond, advice varies by route, so we'll confirm exactly what you need — and whether malaria tablets are right for your itinerary — at a short consultation.

 Plan ahead